ICM Strategy in Tournament Poker: The Complete Guide

 At the final table, ICM pressure is both high and highly variable.
 Before you look at a single hand, there are structural factors that determine your entire posture: payout structure, ante format, stack vs average, and who covers you from which seat.

-Nick Petrangelo · Tournament Savagery — Changing ICM Conditions | GTO LAB
+Nick Petrangelo on final table ICM strategy, Tournament Savagery | GTO LAB

 Game plan — Final table

-Macro frame first — payout, ante, seat quality, geometry — then look at your cards.
+Macro frame first: payout, ante, seat quality, geometry.
+Then look at your cards.

 GTO ICM strategy · Nick Petrangelo